 According to the law, marijuana plants will have to be grown in an enclosed and locked-up place.
 This will ensure that the plants cannot be accessed by unauthorized persons.
 It will be illegal to grow the plants in a place where the public can easily access.

-Additionally, anyone who is registered to grow the cannabis plant is prohibited from giving the plant or any cannabis infused product to neighbors, friends, or any other person for that matter.
+Additionally, anyone who is registered to grow the cannabis plant is prohibited from giving the plant or any cannabis-infused product to neighbors, friends, or any other person for that matter.
 Doing this will not only attract a penalty, but will also lead to revocation of the home growing right.

-Where to Get Marijuana Seeds?
+Where to Get Cannabis Seeds?

 Cannabis Use and Possession by People Under Age 21